 Low levels of vitamin B12 may affect brain health in the long term and increase the risk of cognitive decline.

-Depending on the person’s age, it may lead to:
+Depending on the person’s age, it may

 Some research has found higher levels of homocysteine in people with Alzheimer’s and dementia.